vasily-kartashov/vasily-kartashov.github.io/_posts/2016-05-19-hierarchical-caches-with-spring.md

 }
 ```

-Now there are huge problems with this design.
-Imagine we add one more data
-point to the time series in the database.
-We have to refetch the whole
-time series.
-Worse, even if there's no new data available, if we ask for
-integrated time series, the original time series will still be loaded and the
+There are significant problems with this design.
+If we add a single new data point to the time series in the database, we have to retrieve the entire time series again.
+Even if there is no new data, if we request the integrated time series, the original time series will still be loaded and the calculation will be performed.
-calculation performed.

-Memoization, you say?
-This is a stateful system, so our caching strategy cannot
-be too naive.
-To solve this problem we will use almost the whole arsenal of
+One solution to this problem is to use memoization, but because this is a stateful system, our caching strategy cannot be overly simplistic.
+To address these issues, we will use a range of Spring caching tools.
-Spring caching.

-We'll start by adding caching to the `Database` and `Integrator`
+We will begin by adding caching to the `Database` and `Integrator` services.
-services.

 ```java
 public class Integrator {